Aditya-Khedekar/Rasa_Chatbot_BB/README.md

 pip install -r requirements.txt
 ```

-If `requirements.txt` is not available, install manually:
+If some dependencies are not in `requirements.txt` is not available, install manually:
 ```bash
 pip install rasa pandas requests
 ```

 ---

-## ⚙️ Rasa Bot Setup
+## Rasa Bot Setup

 ### 1. Train the Bot
 ```bash